Syrian from Shuswap witnesses devastation in Lebanon - Salmon Arm Observer

 “There are so many bad things happening in this country.
 The (corona) virus, economic failure, this explosion, refugee issues, everything.”

 Prior to the explosion there were large protests against the government.
 On Monday, Aug.
 10, Prime Minister Hassan Diab and his cabinet resigned.
-Mustafa said people were celebrating because they stepped down.
+Mustafa said people were celebrating when they stepped down.

 “I walk in the streets here and I see poor people everywhere, I’m surrounded with poor people.
 I was stopped today by four or five kids asking for money.”